tkzic/maxradio/README.txt

 Then you've come to the right place.

-First - If your computer has the PPC (PowerPC) chipset - We don't currently have libraries available.
-We're working on this.
-Sorry.
+First - If your computer has the PPC (PowerPC) chipset there is now hope!
+The ppc/ folder has libraries, a special max external object and some instructions in ppc/READMEppc.txt,  Read the instructions and then come back here...

 If your computer is Intel 32 or 64 bit, then you'll need to install libftdi on your computer.
 Libftdi is a library of USB drivers required by the Max external.
 There are two ways to get it.

 1) (the hard way) Install libraries by downloading and compiling source.
 Use instructions in this link:

 	http://geckodownloads.googlecode.com/files/libftdimacosx.pdf

 2) (the easy way) Just copy the library files from the maxsdr5/lib folder to the correct location on your computer using the instructions below.
+These libraries are 'fat' binaries and will work on both 32 & 64 bit architectures.

 ----------------------------------------------------------
 Instructions for copying libftdi library files: